 Virginia Brunswick Stew Recipe

 Baby, it’s cold outside!
-On this chilly, snowy December Sunday with below-freezing temps, it’s a good time for a steaming bowl of Brunswick stew — hot and filling and yummy.
+On this cold winter day with below-freezing temps, it’s a good time for a steaming bowl of Brunswick stew — hot and filling and yummy.
+With snow in the forecast tomorrow, the stew pot is going this morning to have it ready for our first snow day.

-From the cookbook, Virginia Hospitality: A Book of Recipes From 200 Years of Gracious Entertaining, is the Brunswick stew recipe I have used for years.
+The cookbook, Virginia Hospitality: A Book of Recipes From 200 Years of Gracious Entertaining, has the Brunswick stew recipe I have used for years.
 As with any cook, I have variations (in parentheses).
-Stew is best when the flavors are given time to meld together so I often make mine the day before it will be served.
+Stew is best when the flavors are given time to meld so I often make mine the day before it will be served.
 The recipe easily doubles and triples for larger groups.

 1 whole chicken, cut up (I use boneless, skinless chicken breasts)